-Full fee-paying overseas students
+Full fee-paying overseas students (FFPOS)

 Life at Penrhos is enriched by diversity – we welcome enrolments from different cultures, religions and backgrounds.
 The experience of sharing and developing life skills with fellow students from overseas fosters the qualities of understanding, tolerance, awareness and respect.
 Friendships formed at Penrhos are often friendships that last for life.